Zhen-Dong/HAWQ/tvm_benchmark/README.md

 * Click on **CPU platform and GPU** for more options.
 * For CPU platform, select **Intel Skylake or later**.
 * Click on **Add GPU** and select **NVIDIA Tesla T4**
-* For the Boot disk, under Public images, select **Deep Learning on Linux** for Operating system, Deep Learning Image: **PyTorch 1.4.0 and fastai m49** for Version, **Standard persistent disk** for Boot disk type, and a reasonable disk size (e.g. 128GB).
+* For the Boot disk, under Public images, select **Deep Learning on Linux** for Operating system, Deep Learning Image: **PyTorch 1.4.0 and fastai m49** for Version, **Standard persistent disk** for Boot disk type, and a reasonable disk size (e.g. 256GB).
 * Under Identity and API access, under Access scopes, select **Allow full access to all Cloud APIs**.
 * Under Firewall, Check both the **Allow HTTP traffic** and the **Allow HTTPS traffic** boxes.
-* When you first SSH into the VM, if asked to install Nvidia drivers, say yes.
+* When you first SSH into the Virtual Machine (VM), if asked to install Nvidia drivers, type yes.

-## Installing zachzzc's TVM
+## Install zachzzc's TVM

 A lot of these steps are taken from the TVM [Install from Source](https://tvm.apache.org/docs/install/from_source.html) page.